Azure/iotedge-lorawan-starterkit/Tests/E2E/README.md

 ### LoRa Basics Station and LNS setup

-Configure LoRa Basics Station and Network Server to run on your local LoRa gateway:
+Configure LoRa Basics Station and Network Server to run on your concentrator:

 1. Copy `LoRaEngine/example.env` file and name it `.env`.